ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 This grouping of teams by components helps to bundle component know-how and to keep the components intact but normally it does not help to deliver end-to-end features fast and without friction, because the teams are waiting for each other and blocking themselves.
 Communication is more difficult, takes more time and if the component teams are placed in different locations the hurdles are even higher.

+With the only perspective of component teams the project can easily get into the fallacy of delivering only component parts without end-to-end integration in each Sprint.
+A feature that can be inspected by a customer or a Product Owner will then only be visible after some Sprints.

 Therefore I suggest the following approach: stay with the component teams - they help to bundle component know-how.
 But for the delivery of features have in addition *virtual* feature teams that consist of people from several component teams - simply those people who anyway need to come together to make the end-to-end feature real.
-For these feature teams often a Daily Scrum makes much more sense than for a component team, because they are hunting to deliver a feature and use the Daily Scrum to ensure the end-to-end readiness and delivery of the feature.
+For these feature teams often a Daily Scrum makes much more sense than for a component team, because they are hunting for a feature and use the Daily Scrum to ensure the end-to-end readiness and delivery of the feature.

-In such an organization component teams will discuss from time to time difficult changes (and for example API changes) that belong to the component.
+In such an organization component teams and the architect will discuss from time to time difficult changes (and for example API changes) that belong to the component.
 These changes may be required and indicated by a *virtual* feature team.
-And it may be the same person who indicates the need for a change from inside of the feature team, brings it to his *home* component team, leads the discussion and come back with a solution approach to the feature team.
+And it may be the same person who indicates the need for a change from inside of the feature team, bringing it to his *home* component team, participates in the discussion and come back with a solution approach to the feature team.

 The *virtual* feature teams may change from time to time - whenever the next feature to be delivered requires a different team setup.

-This multi-team organization, which forms a matrix with the axes *features* and *components* will support both dimensions: the component architecture and fast, communication oriented end-to-end feature delivery.
+This multi-team organization, which forms a matrix with the axes *feature* and *component* will support both dimensions: the component architecture and fast, communication oriented end-to-end feature delivery.

+In the text below, when examining some tools for the architect, please refer to the End-to-End-Skeleton.
+This is a technique that supports feature delivery even in multi-team setups.

 The architect in Scrum
 ---